Updated: Jan 17

-A mere 5.5 hours away from London makes it a quick, easy, exciting getaway.
-Whether it be that you are searching for the best places to visit in wales for families, free things to do in Wales, or the best things to do in Swansea, here are my top 5 things to do in Swansea, Wales.
+A mere 5.5 hours away from London makes it perfect for a quick, easy, and exciting getaway.
+Whether it be that you are searching for the best places to visit in Wales for families, free things to do in Wales, or the best things to do in Swansea, here are my top 5 things to do in Swansea, Wales.

 Oh please, Beach!

 It's free, beautiful and also accessible to surfers, so if you're a pro, grab your surfboard and go!
 Head straight there when the tides are right.
 You can walk your dog, take an evening stroll while watching the windmills turn, and watch others making small campfires...
 It can be so magical.

 Whether you have children or not, I would recommend this visit and it should be at the top of your list.
 You'll learn a plethora of history and Welsh culture, and your younger children can enjoy a soft play section to keep them entertained.
 There's a garden for outdoor activities, interactive learning displays and a gift shop allowing you to purchase souvenirs.
 Best of all, it's FREE!
 It's best to go when there is an event on, to get the most out of your experience.
 You will be able to view the boats at the Marina while having easy access to grab a bite to eat at the cafe or restaurants surrounding the museum.